thomasmichaelwallace/EngCel/README.md

 * _ - The next charactor should be in sub-script
 * ¬ - The preceeding charactor should have a bar over it
 * {} - Mark-up between brackets should be considered as a single charactor
 * \Alpha - Insert the Greek symbol stated, where proper case denotes a capatal, and lower case a little letter.
+There are also a number of mathematical symbols available, however I haven't had the chance to define these just yet- just give it a go!
 * \ - The next charactor should be escaped if it is a special charactor
 * @ - Inserts 'mixin' codes, see below